onpointtech/agency-portal-v2/README.md

 You continue normal app development in angular.
 And use number 6 above, to see how to build components live.

-### How to build an external library and send it through html
+### How to build an external library and send it through html (Called an Angular Element)
+This is still experimental and has problems importing different modules inside a singular application.

 #### How to build the external library for the first time
 1. make an app to be external